kauri-io/Content/ZeppelinOS/Linking.md

   `$ zos add contract-name-here`

 Then you can push your contract to the network.
-You have to use a real network, not your local network for it to be deployed and available for others to use.
+You have to use a real network, not your local network for it to deploy and be available for others to use.

   `$ zos push --network network-here`